Background pattern

 Package Leaflet: Information for the User

-Read this leaflet carefully before you start to take this medicine because it contains important information for you.
+Read the package leaflet carefully before starting to take this medication, as it contains important information for you.

-• Keep this leaflet, as you may need to read it again.
+• Keep this package leaflet, as you may need to read it again.

-• If you have any questions, ask your doctor or pharmacist.
+• If you have any questions, consult your doctor or pharmacist.

-• This medicine has been prescribed for you only.
-Do not give it to others, even if they have the same symptoms as you, as it may harm them.
+• This medication has been prescribed to you only, and you should not give it to others, even if they have the same symptoms as you, as it may harm them.

-• If you experience any side effects, consult your doctor or pharmacist, even if they are not listed in this leaflet.
+• If you experience side effects, consult your doctor or pharmacist, even if they are not listed in this package leaflet.
 See section 4.

-Contents of the pack and additional information
+Contents of the Package Leaflet

 1. What is gabapentina cinfa and what is it used for

-Gabapentina cinfa is used to treat:
+gabapentina cinfa is used to treat:

 Do not take gabapentina cinfa